pandosme/make_acap/config/README.md

 # ACAPP Config
-Demonstgrates how to manage dynamic ACAP configuration settings.
-The configutation definitions and default values are in file source/html/config/settings.json.
+Demonstsrates how to add and manage dynamic configuration settings for an ACAP.
+The configuration definitions and default values are in file source/html/config/settings.json.
+A later versions of an ACAP can be extended with more configuration settings.

 This demo also shows how to setup a simple http node (/test) that responds with the text "Hello World".

 APP.c/.h creates two http end points.
 The /app should is for a web page to get all the different service settings in a single call.  /settings is there to get/set ACAP specific settings.